stipub/stixfonts/README.md

 ## Summary of OpenType Features and Scripts

-Further details these features can be found in the [font charts](docs/charts).
+Further details these features can be found in the [font charts](docs).

-The four text fonts implement the following OpenType script tags:
+The text fonts implement the following OpenType script tags:

     Regular   Bold      Italic    BoldItalic